 Smith’s Office of Institutional Diversity and Equity was created in 1996 with the belief that diversity and inclusion in all aspects of the educational environment is necessary for achieving the highest level of academic excellence.
 We believe that when a community is rich with varying perspectives, outlooks and values, the potential to prepare its members to deal more readily with complexity and to participate productively in a pluralistic society is greatly increased.

-The Office of Institutional Diversity and Equity includes Smith’s Chief Diversity Officer and its Title IX Coordinator and Institutional Equity Administrator.
-The Chief Diversity Officer provides guides the development and administration of all diversity, inclusion, and equity-related initiatives and programs.
+The Office of Institutional Diversity and Equity includes Smith’s Chief Diversity Officer, its Title IX Coordinator, and Institutional Equity Administrator.
+The Chief Diversity Officer guides the development and administration of all diversity, inclusion and equity-related initiatives and programs.